 Playing a sport can be a lot of fun—and for some, it can even become addictive.
 Luckily, playing a sport has benefits that extend way beyond the immediate sense of fun and satisfaction of playing.
 Humans are social animals, and team sports can bring us together with others in a way that few other activities can.
 Children and young adults learn many life lessons from playing sports: how to win and lose graciously, how to cooperate with others, sportsmanship, respect for coaches, how to lead, how to follow.
 Adults who play sports tend to be more mentally fit, weigh less, and have lower incidences of many diseases.
 Playing a sport also improves one’s outlook on life and reduces the stresses created by work and family life.

-The mental and emotional benefits of playing sports are natural outcomes of having to work through the challenges presented by the game, and for most of us, these lessons automatically carry over to other areas of life.
+The mental and emotional benefits of playing sports are natural outcomes of having to work through the challenges presented by the game.
+For most of us, these lessons automatically carry over to other areas of life.
 So an investment in working hard to master a sport will pay dividends throughout life, however old you are when you start.

 Playing a Sport Boosts Self-Esteem and Confidence

 Playing a sport puts you in a continuous framework for learning new skills and having little victories that add up over time.
-Mastering a certain play, continually working on and improving your serve, or even working on basic drills can promote physical and mental improvements that players can observe on a weekly or even daily basis.
+Mastering a certain play, continually working on and improving your serve, or even working on basic drills can promote physical and mental improvements.
 There’s nothing like the feeling of finally figuring out a problem that you’ve been diligently working on, and the confidence you gain translates into improved performance in the classroom or the board room.

 Sports Can Reduces Stress, Improve Mood